Web credit: The Mouth Matters

-Periodontal (gum) disease is second only to the common cold as the most prevalent infectious ailment in the United States.
+Periodontal (gum) disease is second only to the common cold, the most prevalent infectious ailment in the United States.
 It affects 80% of us.
 It can lead to heart problems, diabetes, and even dementia (precursor to Alzheimer’s Disease).

 What can one do to prevent gum disease?
-It’s really simple: Brush your teeth at least twice a day, floss, don’t forget to rinse and visit your dentist at least twice a year.
+It’s effortless: Brush your teeth at least twice a day, floss, remember to rinse, and visit your dentist at least twice a year.
 These routine steps will save your life and your dental bills.

 Mouth Matters